 In the 2010-11 season, Cindy Fisher had the team playing at its best basketball at the right time of year, as USD had an impressive run through the West Coast Conference Championships, winning two games in two days to advance to the semifinal game of the Championships against WCC-runner-up Saint Mary's.
-The Toreros then nearly pulled of a third straight victory to make the championship game, but a last second shot fell just short, which ended USD's season.
+The Toreros then nearly pulled off of a third straight victory to make the championship game, but a last second shot fell just short, which ended USD's season.
 Under Cindy Fisher's tutelage, both Sam Child and Dominique Conners earned All-WCC accolades, and Sam Child was named to the All-WCC Tournament team.

 In her fifth season, Cindy Fisher once again had her team playing its best at the right time of the season, as the Toreros had an unprecedented run in the WCC championships, winning three games in three days to reach the championship game for the second time in as many years.
 The Toreros produced three players to the All-WCC team and Dominique Conners was the lone freshman named to the All-WCC Tournament team.

 In her third season at the helm of the program, she guided the Toreros back to the NCAA Tournament for the first time in eight years.
-The 2007-08 season also marks back-to-back post season appearances for the Toreros under Fisher's watch.
+The 2007-08 season also marks back-to-back postseason appearances for the Toreros under Fisher's watch.
 Fisher helped lead USD to a 19- 12 overall record and a West Coast Conference Tournament championship.
 She helped guide three players to All-WCC honors, with Amanda Rego and Amber Sprague each earning first-team honors and Sam Child being selected to the All-WCC freshman team.

 In only her second season at the helm of the program, Cindy Fisher orchestrated the biggest turn around in school history, a 12-game improvement from 9-19 in the 2005-06 season to a 21-9 record in 2006-07 season.
-The turn around was the fourth best in the nation.
-USD has set a lot of records along the way as they have recorded the first-ever 20-win season in program history,.
+The turnaround was the fourth best in the nation.
+USD set a lot of records along the way, including their first-ever 20-win season in program history,.
 Under her tutelage, the Toreros placed three players on the All-WCC lists highlighted by Amanda Rego being named the WCC Co-Player of the Year.
 Rego and Amber Sprague both took home first-team All-WCC honors and Morgan Henderson was named to the All-WCC Freshman team.
 For her efforts, Fisher was named the 2007 WCC Co-Coach of the Year.

 During her first season at USD, the Toreros showed remarkable improvement.
-The Toreros did record a huge 15-point win over Santa Clara on the road and were close in games against Georgia Tech, Boise State and against Loyola Marymount in the first round of the WCC Championship Tournament.
+The Toreros recorded a huge 15-point win over Santa Clara on the road and were close in games against Georgia Tech, Boise State and against Loyola Marymount in the first round of the WCC Championship Tournament.
 Fisher also helped guide Tiara Harris to an All-WCC selection and Kelly Winther to an All-WCC Freshman team selection.

 Fisher helped lead Nebraska to back-to-back appearances in the WNIT during her two seasons with the Huskers.
 In 2004-05, the team finished 18-14 overall and 8-8 in the Big 12.
 The Huskers recorded the program's first win over a top-5 team with its 103-99 victory over eventual NCAA National Champion, Baylor, in January of 2005.
 They also posted Big 12 wins over No. 14 Iowa State and Oklahoma, both NCAA Tournament participants.
 Fisher recruited and coached Big 12 Newcomer of the Year, Jelena Spiric, and recruited and developed post player, Danielle Page, who earned Big 12 Rookie of the Week honors twice.
-Fisher's final recruiting class at Nebraska might have been her best, as she went deep into Alaska to find, recruit, and sign Big Twelve Player of the Year and first round draft pick Kelsey Griffin.
+Fisher's final recruiting class at Nebraska might have been her best, as she went deep into Alaska to find, recruit, and sign Big 12 Player of the Year and WNBA first round draft pick Kelsey Griffin.

 During the 2003-04 campaign, the Huskers finished 18-12 overall, and produced one of the top 10 turnarounds in NCAA Division I women's basketball with 10 more victories.
 The team earned two wins over top 25 teams; the team cracked the top-25 national rankings for the first time since 1999; and the 2004 recruiting class was ranked 28th nationally.